DeSevilla/FractalGen/README.md

 ![spiraling tiled fractal](./examples/julia0031_169_50.png)

 main.py contains the script which will actually run it.
-It begins with an explanation of all the parameters, and should be modified to change the results.
-Maybe someday this will have a CLI.
+It begins with the high-level parameters, and should be modified to change the results.
+It then processes the high-level parameters into low-level parameters which are used to run the mathematics behind the Julia set.
+These low-level parameters can be directly edited if you want behaviors more complex than the defaults on the high-level parameters.

 High-level parameters: